 Brazil, IN 47834

-Our office accepts insurance.
-However, not all plans pay for acupuncture and we are out of network for most plans.
+Note: Not all plans pay for acupuncture and we are out of network for most plans.
 We can assist in verifying your benefits.
 Please click on the link above and complete the online form.
-We will contact you as soon as benefits are verified (typically 3-4 days).
+We will contact you as soon as benefits are verified (typically one week).

 Sign up to receive news and updates and get my free report:“The Top 10 Reasons to Try Acupuncture”